mkabilov/pg2ch/README.md

         skip_init_sync: {skip initial copy of the data}
         skip_buffer_table: {if true bypass buffer_table and write directly to the main_table}
         engine: {clickhouse table engine: MergeTree, ReplacingMergeTree or CollapsingMergeTree}
-        buffer_size: {number of DML(insert/update/delete) commands to store in the memory before flushing to the buffer/main table }
+        memory_buffer_size: {number of DML(insert/update/delete) commands to store in the memory before flushing to the buffer/main table }
         merge_threshold: {if buffer table specified, number of buffer flushed before moving data from buffer to the main table}
         columns: # postgres - clickhouse column name mapping,
                  # if not present, all the columns are expected to be on the clickhouse side with the exact same names